ENCODE-DCC/genomic-data-service/README.md

     $ make integration_test
     ```

-## Deployment
+## AWS Deployment

-In addition to the steps above, and assuming the application is located on: /home/ubuntu/genomic-data-service/:

-1. Install the following packages:
+A production grade data services deployment consists of three macines:
+* Main machine that runs the flask app that sends the requests to the ES machines.
+* Regulome search ES
+* ENCODED region-search ES

+1. Deploy the machines.
+Make sure you have activated the virtual environment created above.:
     ```
-    $ sudo apt-get update
-    $ sudo apt-get install python3-psycopg2 redis-server apache2-utils nginx
+    $python deploy/deploy.py -b <your-branch-here> -n test-data-service  --image-id ami-0787b9e5747b9e78c  --profile-name regulome --instance-type r5.2xlarge --volume-size 500 python deploy/deploy.py -b <your-branch-here> -n test-data-service-regulome  --image-id ami-0787b9e5747b9e78c  --profile-name regulome --instance-type r5.2xlarge --volume-size 500 python deploy/deploy.py -b DSERVE-77-aws-deploy -n test-data-service-encoded  --image-id ami-0787b9e5747b9e78c  --profile-name regulome --instance-type r5.2xlarge --volume-size 500
     ```

-2. Create a password for accessing the indexer:
+2. On each machine create a password for accessing the indexer:
     ```
     $ sudo mkdir -p /etc/apache2
-    $ sudo htpasswd -c /etc/apache2/.htpasswd admin   # replace 'admin' by any username
+    $ sudo htpasswd -c /etc/apache2/.htpasswd <your-user-name>
     ```

-3. Edit and copy the services for systemctl:
+   You will use this login/password to access the flower dashboard on the machines.
+The dashboard is accessible in `http://<public-IP>/indexer`.
+This is accessible to the internet, so be prudent in choosing the login/password (admin is a bad username, it is quite easy to guess).

+3. On the main machine add the IP addresses of the ES machines into `/home/ubuntu/genomic-data-service/config/development.cfg`.
+Set the value of `REGULOME_ES_HOSTS` to the private IP address of the regulome data service machine, and the value of `REGION_SEARCH_ES_HOSTS` to the private IP address of the region search data service machine.

+4. Create a security group allowing the main application the access to ES hosts on port 9201.
+This security group consists of one inbound rule with IP version `IPv4`, Type `Custom TCP`, Protocol `TCP`, Port Rance `9201` with the source <private IP of the main machine>/32.
+Both regulome and region-search machines need to be in this security group.

+5. Start each service and verify they are running correctly:
     ```
-    $ sudo ln -s /home/ubuntu/genomic-data-service/deploy/flower.service /etc/systemd/system/flower.service
-    $ sudo ln -s /home/ubuntu/genomic-data-service/deploy/celery.service /etc/systemd/system/celery.service
-    $ sudo ln -s /home/ubuntu/genomic-data-service/deploy/genomic.servie /etc/systemd/system/genomic.service
     $ sudo systemctl daemon-reload
-    ```

-4. Start each service and verify they are running correctly:
-    ```
+    $ sudo service elasticsearch start (only on the ES machines)
     $ sudo service celery start
     $ sudo service flower start
-    $ sudo service genomic start
+    $ sudo service genomic start (only on the main data service machine that runs the flask app)
-    ```

-5. Apply the nginx configuration.
-We provide a working example in our `deploy` folder.
-If your instance will contain a single installation of the Genomic Data Service, you can just simply use it as:
-    ```
-    $ sudo cp /home/ubuntu/genomic-data-service/deploy/nginx /etc/nginx/sites-available/default
     $ sudo service nginx restart
     ```

+After indexing has finished (region-search machine indexes in few hours, regulome machine will take couple of days) the machines can be downsized.
+Good size for the regulome machine is `t3a.2xlarge` and for the region-search machine `t2.xlarge` is sufficient.
+Do not forget to restart the services after resize.